dieselpoint/norm/README.md

 }
 ```

 Account extends Entity, which contains all of the system's functionality.
-Use code like this
-to access the database:
+To access the database:

 ```Java
 Account acct = new Account();